SAP-samples/fiori-elements-opensap/week2/unit4.md

 1. Click **Terminal** and choose **New Terminal**

     A new terminal window will open inside of Business Application Studio.

-2. If your BTP Trial account is assigned to region 🇪🇺Europe type `cf login -a https://api.cf.eu10.hana.ondemand.com`, if it is assigned to the 🇺🇸US region type `cf login -a https://api.cf.us10.hana.ondemand.com` and provide your username and password to login to Cloud Foundry.
+2. If your BTP Trial account is assigned to region 🇪🇺 Europe type `cf login -a https://api.cf.eu10.hana.ondemand.com`, if it is assigned to the 🇺🇸 US region type `cf login -a https://api.cf.us10.hana.ondemand.com` and provide your username and password to login to Cloud Foundry.
 If you are not sure to which region the BTP Trial account is assigned check the [BTP Cockpit](https://account.hanatrial.ondemand.com/trial/#).

 ## Step 2.
 Launch the Fiori generator